 This is not, in any way, an article that a younger version of myself would have happily written.
 In fact, I clearly remember driving down a rainy Louisville, Kentucky road on my twenty-sixth birthday, firmly grasping the steering wheel and boldly telling God: “This is not the way my life was supposed to be right now.”

-Somewhere along the way, I seemed to have embraced the understanding that prolonged singleness was something to be endured, rather than valued.
+Somewhere along the way, I seemed to have embraced the understanding that prolonged singleness was something to endure, rather than value.

-I believe there is also a third category of family, and it’s one that highlights the unique position that singleness affords.
-This category is comprised of the individuals who beautifully become your family.
+I believe there is also a third category of family.
+It’s one that highlights the unique position that singleness affords.
+The individuals who beautifully become your family comprise this category.

-Being welcomed into the fold of community around you when you are not bound by blood-ties or wedding vows is a particular form of acceptance that should not be undervalued.
+Being welcomed into the fold of the community around you when you are not bound by blood ties or wedding vows is a particular form of acceptance that should not be undervalued.
 There is such beauty in this very practical demonstration of the gospel.
-These relationships are a gift, and in a very real way, can provide the single adult with family upon family upon family to call his or her own.
+These relationships are a gift.
+Additionally, in a very real way, they can provide the single adult with family upon family upon family to call his or her own.

 Frustration and Faith